 MABPCB adheres to a strict Code of Ethics for each credential.
 Our general code can be viewed here: MAPCB Code of Ethics 2012.
 Please see each credential application for its own code.

-2023 EXECUTIVE BODY
+2024 EXECUTIVE BODY

 President & Peer Chair - Monica White, MSc, CAC-AD, CCDC, RPS

-Treasurer - Vacant
+Treasurer - Matthew Brown

 Secretary – Michelle Brethauer, RPS, CPRS, CPRS-F